 Developing the Parshall Flume

 While working at the U.S. Soil Conservation Service, Dr. Ralph L. Parshall saw a need for more accurate measurement of surface waters – in particular irrigation / water rights flows.
-At that time, flows were commonly measured with weirs or Venturi flumes – both of which had sizeable shortcomings.
+At that time, weirs or Venturi flumes were used to measure flow, but both of which had shortcomings.
 Starting in 1915 with the sub-critical Venturi flume, Dr. Parshall made a series of modifications, ultimately leading to his Improved Venturi flume.

 The principal improvement over the sub-critical Venturi flume was the introduction of the drop in elevation through the throat.
 This drop in elevation allows for the creation of supercritical flow through the throat of the flume.
 As a short-throated flume only one measurement needed to be made to determine the flow rate through the flume – greatly simplifying the determination of the flow rate.